grabbou/ai-agent-framework/README.md

 })
 ```

-Additionally, you can pass `tools` property to the agent, which will give it access to the tools.
+Additionally, you can give it access to tools by passing a `tools` property to the agent.
 You can learn more about tools [here](#tools).
 You can also set custom `provider` for each agent.
 You can learn more about providers [here](#providers).

 ### Built-in Agents